 However, you can dose based on the effects you’re looking for, which are listed below:

 - 1 to 3 g for coffee-like stimulation and enhanced focus

 - 3 to 6 g for pain relief, relaxation, and reduction of anxiety and stress

 - 6 to 8 g for sedation, severe pain relief, and intense relaxation

 The duration of isorhynchophylline’s effects is currently unknown due to a lack of research and the fact that consuming the alkaloid alone isn’t feasible.
 Kratom powder, which delivers isorhynchophylline, provides effects that last for around three hours on average.
 Smaller doses might last from one to three hours, while more significant amounts could last between three and five hours.

-Kratom has been used in traditional medicine for a wide range of purposes for hundreds of years, and its alkaloids, like isorhynchophylline, give the plant its potential for treating different ailments.
+Kratom has been used in traditional medicine for many purposes for hundreds of years, and its alkaloids, like isorhynchophylline, give the plant its potential for treating different ailments.

-Isorhynchophylline is known to act as a natural blood pressure reducer, as a treatment for cardiovascular disease, and as a neuroprotectant that can help mitigate the damage effects of neurodegenerative diseases.
+Isorhynchophylline is known to act as a natural blood pressure reducer, a treatment for cardiovascular disease, and a neuroprotectant that can help mitigate the damage effects of neurodegenerative diseases.

 - Dey, A., & Mukherjee, A. (2018).
 Plant-derived alkaloids: a promising window for neuroprotective drug discovery.
 In Discovery and development of neuroprotective agents from natural products (pp. 237-320).
 Elsevier.

 - Zornow, M. H., & Prough, D. S. (1996).
 Neuroprotective properties of calcium-channel blockers.
 New Horizons (Baltimore, Md.), 4(1), 107-114.